 - Has similar appearance to other, more popular or refined products.
 For example, many "Tycoon" games.
 Essentially, one cousin of the Shoddy Knockoff Product.

-- Quality usually ranges from mediocre to abysmal.
+- Quality usually ranges from mediocre to abysmal, pretty much by definition.
 Often mostly created in a programmer's spare time and turned into a product.
+A cheeply made but decent game would be termed budget rather than shovelware, with the distinction being subjective.

-- Most of them are Western-developed, but there's also some Japanese and Asian ones too, like the Simple 1000 series.
+- Most of them are Western-developed, but there are also some Japanese and Asian ones too, like the Simple 1000 series.

-- A good chunk of shovelware games, especially on the PC, contain so many glitches and bugs that it's an Obvious Beta.
+- A good chunk of shovelware games, especially on the PC, contain so many glitches and bugs that they're Obvious Betas.

 - A good chunk of shovelware games also tend to fall under the Party Game genre.

-- Sometimes, all the money comes not from people who want to play these games, costumers know they are garbage, but they buy it for some kind of joke, like the game having intentional or unintentional humor, or a cruel joke like gifting the game to his "friends", or getting easy achievements, collecting, and more recently, bonuses that come from owning these games, like the Steam Trading Cards.
+- Sometimes, all the money comes from people uninterested in actually playing these games.
+Customers know they are garbage, but they buy it for the game's intentional or unintentional humor, or as a cruel joke, like gifting the game to their "friends", or getting easy achievements, collecting, and more recently, bonuses that come from owning these games, like the Steam Trading Cards (which are crafted into badges, used to gain Steam XP, or sold for credits for games).